AlessandroSaviolo/FNN-from-Scratch/README.md

 # Feedforward Neural Network from Scratch

 This project is part of a series of projects for the course _Deep Learning_ that I attended during my exchange program at National Chiao Tung University (Taiwan).
 See `task.pdf` for the details of the assignment.
+See `report.pdf` for the report containing the representation and the analysis of the produced results.

 The purpose of this project is to implement a Feedforward Neural Network from scratch.
 The network is implemented for both regression and classification tasks.